-Introduction
+I. Introduction

-Fluorinert FC-77 is a dielectric coolant fluid that is used in the MARS power supply vessel.
-The approximate volume of FC-77 in the power supply unit is 120 liters.
+Fluorinert FC-77 is a dielectric coolant fluid that is used in the MARS MV and LVhousings.
+The approximate volume of FC-77 in the MV housing is 120 liters and X liters in the LV housing.
 The purpose of these written procedures is to reduce the risk of injury associated with the handling and use of FC-77, including but not limited to the potential exposure to thermo-electrical decomposition products.

+Because Fluorinert is also used in the LV housing, the same safety precautions must be taken with regards to handling of the Fluorinert, in particular the prevention of back injuries, potential shock/electrocution and spill prevention/response.
+The lower voltage in the LV housing greatly reduces the risk of the formation of perfluoroisobutylene (PFIB), however, the same draining and purging safety procedures should be followed as for draining the MV housing since the procedures and equipment to do so are readily available.

-It is the responsibility of supervisors to ensure that all employees of theirs who work with Fluorinert FC-77 in the MARS applications are effectively informed and trained in the hazards and safe work practices referenced herein.
+It is the responsibility of supervisors to ensure that all their employees who work with Fluorinert FC-77 in the MARS applications are effectively informed and trained in the hazards and safe work practices referenced herein.
 The safety training shall include:

 Employees involved in the operation of the MARS power unit system shall have the following training prior to starting any work on the system.